 The Conqueror’s Journey: Mehmed II’s Rise Through War and Strategy

-The rise of the legendary Ottoman Sultan whose conquests, strategy, and vision changed history.
+The rise of the legendary Ottoman sultan whose conquests, strategy, and vision changed history.

 Introduction